deepanshs/mrsimulator/_sources/isotopomers_object.rst.txt

 In the above example, the variable ``isotopomers_list`` is a list with two :ref:`isotopomer` objects, each containing a single :ref:`site` object.
-The first isotopomer describes a :math:`^{13}\mathrm{C}` nuclear site with 1 Hz isotropic chemical shift, -3.89 kHz of anisotropy and an asymmetry parameter of 0.0.
-The second isotopomer describes a :math:`^{29}\mathrm{Si}` nuclear site with 0 Hz of isotropic chemical shift, 8.89 kHz of anisotropy and a value of 0.5 for the asymmetry parameter.
+The first isotopomer describes a :math:`^{13}\mathrm{C}` nuclear site with 1 ppm isotropic chemical shift, -3.89 µHz/Hz of anisotropy and an asymmetry parameter of 0.0.
+The second isotopomer describes a :math:`^{29}\mathrm{Si}` nuclear site with -0.1 mHz/Hz of isotropic chemical shift, 8.89 ppm of anisotropy and a value of 0.5 for the asymmetry parameter.